 Like I said, the chest itself has seen little use during our games, mainly because I was busy being the dungeon master and did not want to take the time to play out spells cast as ritual effects the way I might have as a player.
 As I already stated, we also thought we needed her to balance the party against monsters tweaked against a four-player-group.

-In an upcoming article, I will go into the ritual and the table we used, as well as some thoughts about how to improve it.
+In a future article, I will go into the ritual and the table we used, as well as some thoughts about how to improve it.
+Until then, why don’t you check out my other roleplaying inspiration, or my paper craft?